ChadBurggraf/plists-cs/README.md

     }

 With the above implementation in place, you can read and write instances of your objects directly using the appropriate reader/writer overloads.

+## Coming Soon

+I'm currently working on a `DataContractSerializer` implementation.
+Once complete, you'll be able to mark up your objects with the appropriate `DataContract`, `DataMember`, etc. attributes and serialize/de-serialize them directly.

 ## License